Question:

 Answer:

-First and foremost, make sure to document any and all violations or issues you encounter, including dates, times, and any correspondence with management.
+First and foremost, make sure to document any and all violations or issues you encounter, including dates, times, and any related correspondence with management.
 This documentation can be useful regardless of whether or not you decide to take legal action.

 Overview: